Life is about chapters and we will be entering a new chapter for the StringsforaCURE® Foundation.

 Will the jewelry sale be tax-deductible?

-The jewelry will be tax deductible only through June 30, 2020.
+The SFAC jewelry that was ordered on or before June 30, 2020 will be tax deductible.
 Your jewelry donation is 50% tax deductible to the extent allowable by law.
 Each order comes with a letter and Internal Revenue Service Regulations require you to keep the letter with your tax records to substantiate a charitable contribution on your federal income tax return for a separate single contribution of $250 or more.
 StringsforaCURE provided goods in partial consideration for your contribution.
 The fair market value for each piece, which is 50% of the total price, is what you are allowed to deduct as your charitable contribution, if it pertains to your tax filing.

-Starting July 1, 2020, the jewelry will no longer be a tax deductible donation.
-Elisa Guida will continue to offer the StringsforaCURE jewelry, and a portion of each sale will be donated to an existing breast cancer charity and or this reason, the jewelry will not be a tax deductible donation any longer.
+The SFAC jewelry ordered on or after July 1, 2020 will no longer be a tax deductible donation.
+Elisa Guida will continue to offer the StringsforaCURE jewelry, and a portion of each sale will be donated to an existing breast cancer charity and for this reason, the jewelry will not be a tax deductible donation any longer.

 How much was raised from the jewelry during the time the StringsforaCURE Foundation was a 501(c)(3) non-profit charitable organization?